 - Support Municipal Energy Plans and the use of local improvement charges to promote green energy.

 - Support the expansion of programs that provide electricity data to consumers.

 - Wherever locally supported, encourage distributed generation projects to meet local energy needs.
 Municipal ownership of energy generation and distribution reduces the need to transmit power long distances, creates local jobs, and contributes to a stable energy system.

 Energy policy in Ontario covers electricity generation, transmission and conservation, as well as energy facilities like renewable energy sources.
-The Independent Electricity System Operator (IESO) regulate energy rates and coordinate the electricity system in Ontario, and the Province sets broad energy policy through mandates to the Ontario Energy Board (OEB).
+The Independent Electricity System Operator (IESO) regulates energy rates and coordinate the electricity system in Ontario, and the Province sets broad energy policy through mandates to the Ontario Energy Board (OEB).

-Municipal governments are increasingly interested in energy policy.
+Municipal governments are increasingly involved in energy policy.
 As large consumers of energy for public facilities, energy prices impact municipal budgets.
 Also, energy policies impact large industrial consumers and residential customers, both critical ratepayers in the community as well as in areas for potential economic development.
 Finally, residents are encouraging municipal governments to take action against climate change by decarbonizing energy supplies and reducing energy consumption.
 Municipal governments need a voice in energy policy to ensure that these economic, environmental, and social concerns are adequately considered.